-- 1. 'Hook Pod' 68 g minimum weight that is positioned at the hook, encapsulating the barb and point of the hook during setting, and remains attached until it reaches 10 m in depth, when the hook is released (Sullivan et al. 2017, Barrington 2016a). - 2.
-'Smart Tuna Hook' 40 g minimum weight that is positioned at the hook, encapsulating the barb and point of the hook during setting, and remains attached for a minimum period of 10 minutes after setting, when the hook is released (Baker et al. 2016, Barrington 2016b)
+- 'Hookpod-LED' 68 g minimum weight that is positioned at the hook, encapsulating the barb and point of the hook during setting, and remains attached until it reaches 10 m in depth, when the hook is released (Barrington 2016a, Sullivan et al. 2018,). - 'Hookpod-mini' 48 g minimum weight that is positioned at the hook, encapsulating the barb and point of the hook during setting, and remains attached until it reaches 10 m in depth, when the hook is released (Goad et al. 2019, Gianuca et al. 2021, Sullivan & Barrington 2021). - 'Smart Tuna Hook' 40 g minimum weight that is positioned at the hook, encapsulating the barb and point of the hook during setting, and remains attached for a minimum period of 10 minutes after setting, when the hook is released (Baker et al. 2016, Barrington 2016b)